Skip to main content

 Discover what this means

-Approving Activities - Guidance for Commissioners
+Approving Activities - Guidance for Lead Volunteers

-As the District Commissioner, you’re responsible for making sure that all activities are approved, but this doesn’t have to be down to you knowing about everything going on across your District on every occasion.
+It's important that there is oversight of the programmes and activities being undertaken with each District to ensure that members are delivering high quality and safe scouting.
+As the District Lead Volunteer, you are responsible for ensuring that all activities are approved, but this doesn’t have to be down to you knowing about everything going on across your District on every occasion.

 Options for approval

-You should also consider how approval will work if things change, such as a change in activity during a nights away activity or a last minute change during a section meeting.
-You need to be clear with members on what they need to do when plans change, so they don’t get caught out on not having things approved, but also keeping things practical and so that activities can continue.
+You should also consider how approval will work if things change, such as a change in activity during a nights away activity or a last-minute change during a section meeting.
+You need to be clear with members on what they need to do when plans change so they don’t get caught out on not having things approved, but also keeping things practical and so that activities can continue.

 Document and communicate the systems